ktor-doc-jp/ktor-doc-jp/quickstart/1index.md

 ## Accessing your application

 Since you have a main method, you can execute it with your IDE.
-That will open an HTTP server, listening on [http://127.0.0.1:8080](http://127.0.0.1:8080/) You can try opening it with your favorite web browser.
+That will open a HTTP server, listening on [http://127.0.0.1:8080](http://127.0.0.1:8080/), You can try opening it with your favorite web browser.

 If that doesn't work, maybe you are using that port already.
 You can try changing the port 8080 (in line 10) and adjust it as needed.